Vegan 3 Bean Chili

 - salt and pepper, to taste

-- Add the onion, garlic and 2-3 tbsp of olive oil or water and a pinch of salt and pepper to a large soup pot over medium heat.
+- Add the onion, garlic, 2-3 tbsp of olive oil or water and a pinch of salt and pepper to a large soup pot over medium heat.
 Cook, stirring often, for 6-7 minutes.

-- Add the bell peppers, jalapeno, carrot and spices.
+- Add the bell peppers, jalapeno, carrot, chili powder, cumin and paprika.
 Stir to combine and cook for another few minutes.

-- Add the tomato paste, beans and vegetable broth.
+- Add the tomato paste, beans and vegetable broth and stir to combine.

 - Simmer lightly until the carrots are tender, approximately 15-20 minutes.

 - Season with salt and pepper, if needed, and serve right away with optional toppings like green onion, vegan sour cream, avocado, cilantro or crushed tortilla chips.